OpenZeppelin/cairo-contracts/RELEASING.md

 (1) Write a changelog.

 (2) Checkout the branch to be released.
 This should be `main` except in the event of a hotfix.
-For hotfixes, checkout the release branch.
+For hotfixes, checkout the latest release branch.

 (3) Create a tag for the release.